gammalib/gammalib/doc/source/quickstart.rst

 suggests, the spatial component is a point source.
 Next, you defined the spectral component using ``GModelSpactralPlaw``: a power law with normalisation of 1 and a spectral index of -2.
-Then, you combined the spatial and spectral components in a point source model using ``GModelSky``.
-And finally you appended the point source to the model container allocated previously using the append method.
+Then, you combined the spatial and spectral components in a sky model using ``GModelSky``.
+And finally you appended the sky model to the model container allocated previously using the append method.
 When you then print the model container you see that is contains now one model with 6 parameters.
 Among them, you find the specified source position (parameters ``RA`` and